isc-projects/bind9/doc/notes/notes-current.rst

 - Querying the statistics channel no longer blocks the DNS communication on the networking event loop. :gl:`#4680`

+- DNSSEC signatures that are not valid because the current time falls outside the signature inception and expiration dates no longer count towards maximum validation and maximum validation failures limits. :gl:`#4586`

 Bug Fixes
 ~~~~~~~~~